JR5x/JR5x/README.md

 I'm an education professional who is currently completing a bootcamp in coding and data science.

-I'm interested in using using machine learning to extrat information from data.
+I'm interested in using using machine learning to extract information from data.
 In the finalCapstone respository you can find my final capstone project, using Unsupervised Machine Learning.

 ![image](https://user-images.githubusercontent.com/75762753/219964296-e1a851f3-7a76-449a-8d4f-cdb4e717046b.png)

 I'm also interested in Python development and developing coding solutions to problems.